Pacific Ocean Trivia Quiz Questions and Answers

 Worldwide, tropical cyclone activity peak when?

-A: In late summer, when the difference between temperatures aloft and sea surface temperatures is the greatest.
+, when the difference between temperatures aloft and sea surface temperatures is the greatest.

 On a worldwide scale, what is the least active month?